How We Choose

 Logical Fallacies Composition

 More than half a year ago Australian politicians asked why China allowed COVID to spread not promptly notifying all others on it’s danger.
-Chinese politicians attitude and actions towards australia followed.
+Chinese politicians attitude and actions towards Australia followed.
 The recent one is this image, see the article header.

 Examples Appeal to Emotions + Ad Hominem: